rahulsoni43/Terraform/acme-wk/Readme.md

        status: {}
       ```

-   - Secoud resource is to expose the deployment as a service with type Load Balancer IP which gets the Public IP where the application will be accessible.
+   - Second resource is to expose the deployment as a service with type Load Balancer IP which gets the External Public IP and the application will be accessible on this IP
-   - Once the service get the public ip try to access it over the **`http://<public_ip>:8080/success`** that will return as below

       ```
        apiVersion: v1